 Promoting your blog posts is just as important as writing them.
 If you’re just publishing them on your blog, even with the best keyword integration and catchiest title, it still might go unread.
 Promote your posts on social media and on other platforms to ensure that the content is reaching your potential clients.

-For more on how to run an effective blog for your law firm, check out our 7 Tried-and-True Tips to boost your law firm’s blog.
 If you’re looking to boost your firm’s credibility and attract new clients by incorporating blogging into your digital strategy, talk to us.